 - If you are awarded a grant after a long delay, and the situation has changed since your initial application, it may be possible to adapt and refine your project idea.

-5. The application
+5. Writing your grant application

 Your grant application should not be a work of fiction.
 But it should show your proposals in the best possible light.
 The application form will tell you what you need to provide.